artnoi43/superwatcher/pkg/reorgsim/README.md

 ## Mocked blockchains in `reorgsim`

-The package defines blockchains (type `blockChain`) as a hash map of uint64 and a reference to custom type `block`.
+The package defines blockchains (type [`blockChain`](./chain.go)) as a hash map of uint64 to a reference to custom type [`block`](./block.go).

-`reorgsim.block` is a new data structure containing only the bare minimum block info needed by the [emitter](../../emitter.go), so it only needs to have Ethereum logs and the block hashes.
+`block` is a small struct containing only the bare minimum Ethereum block information needed by the [emitter](../../emitter.go), so it only needs to have Ethereum logs and the block hashes.

-Ethereum transactions and TX hashes are not implemented, as it is not currently used by the emitter.
+Ethereum transactions and transaction hashes are not considered in `reorgsim` code, as it is not currently used by the emitter.

-To simulate a reorged (forked) blockchain, `ReorgSim` internally stores multiple `blockChain`s.
+To simulate a reorged (forked) blockchain, `ReorgSim` internally stores multiple `blockChain`s in `reorgSim.reorgedChains`.
 This means that there must be a mechanism for `ReorgSim` to determine which chain to use for a particular function call.

 ## Deep dive

 ### `ReorgEvent`

-To get reorged chains, pass `[]ReorgEvent` to `NewBlockChain` or `NewReorgSim`.
+Pass `[]ReorgEvent` to `NewBlockChain` or `NewReorgSim` to enable chain reorg simulation.
 Each event will map directly to a reorged chain.

-Each event must have a non-zero field `ReorgEvent.ReorgBlock`, which is a pivot point after which block hashes changes.
+Each event must have a non-zero uint64 field `ReorgEvent.ReorgBlock`, which is a pivot point after which block hashes changes (i.e. reorged/forked).

-Each event may also optionally have `ReorgEvent.MovedLogs`, which is a hash map of block number to `[]MoveLogs`.
+Each event may also optionally have `ReorgEvent.MovedLogs`, which is a map of a block number to `[]MoveLogs`.
-The key of `ReorgEvent.MovedLogs` is the block number from which the logs are moved.
-We specify which logs are moved with a slice of desired logs' TX hashes.
+The key of map `ReorgEvent.MovedLogs` is the block number from which the logs are moved.

+We specify which logs are moved to which block with `[]MoveLogs`.
+For each `MoveLogs`, `MoveLogs.TxHashes` represent the transaction hashes of the logs we want to move to `MoveLogs.NewBlock`.

 ### Constructing `blockChain` and chain reorg mechanisms